adap/flower/examples/flower-via-docker-compose /README.md

 ### Step 2: Build and Launch Containers
 1. **Execute Initialization Script**:
-   - Run the `docker_init.sh` script to build the Docker images and start the Docker Compose process.
-Use the following command:
+   - To build the Docker images and start the containers, use the following command:
      ```bash
-     ./docker_init.sh
+     docker-compose up
      ```
+   - If you make any changes to the Dockerfile or other configuration files, you should rebuild the images to reflect these changes.
+This can be done by adding the `--build` flag to the command:
+     ```bash
+     docker-compose up --build
+     ```
+   - The `--build` flag instructs Docker Compose to rebuild the images before starting the containers, ensuring that any code or configuration changes are included.
+   - To stop all services, you have two options:
+     - Run `docker-compose down` in another terminal if you are in the same directory.
+This command will stop and remove the containers, networks, and volumes created by `docker-compose up`.
+     - Press `Ctrl+C` once in the terminal where `docker-compose up` is running.
+This will stop the containers but won't remove them or the networks and volumes they use.

 2. **Services Startup**:
-   - The script will launch several services as defined in your `docker-compose.yml` file:
+   - Several services will launch as defined in your `docker-compose.yml` file:
      - **Monitoring Services**: Prometheus for metrics collection, Cadvisor for container monitoring, and Grafana for data visualization.
      - **Flower Federated Learning Environment**: The Flower server and client containers are initialized and start running.
    - After launching the services, verify that all Docker containers are running correctly by executing the `docker ps` command.
 Here's an example output: